The van is too small

 The removals team charge you more for extras

 It’s important to be clear on what you’re paying for from your removals team.
-If you keep the team hanging around, haven’t given them enough information or haven’t appropriately finished packing, it’s likely you are going to be charged more for the extra effort or time of the team.
+If you keep the team hanging around, haven’t given them enough information or haven’t packed properly (or finished packing), it’s likely you are going to be charged more for the extra effort or time of the team.
 Extra services can include packing, disassembling or reassembling items, unpacking or providing packing materials.
 It’s unpleasant to be charged for extras you didn’t expect, but that can be avoided by planning and being clear about what you expect from your removals team.

 Breakages or missing items